loopbackio/loopback-next/docs/site/Model.md

 }
 ```

-## Using Legacy Juggler
+## Using the Juggler Bridge

-To define a model for use with the legacy juggler, extend your classes from
+To define a model for use with the juggler bridge, extend your classes from
 `Entity` and decorate them with the `@model` and `@property` decorators.

 ```ts